-Block 1 building contains an occupied floor level more than 18 m above firefighting access level, therefore Block 1a and 1b each will be provided with a firefighting shaft serving all floors.
+Block 3a contains an occupied floor level more than 18 m above firefighting access level, therefore will be provided with a firefighting shaft serving all floors.
+Block 3b&3c does not require a firefighting shaft due to building height.

 As a minimum, each firefighting shaft will consist of a firefighting stair, a fire main and a firefighting lift.
 The firefighting stairs will be designed to the relevant criteria of BS 9991, which includes a 120-minute fire rated enclosure and a fire main within the staircase.
 The protected corridor used for means of escape purposes is considered to be the firefighting lobby and it is not necessary to provide an additional firefighting lobby between the protected corridor and the firefighting stair.
 The firefighting lift and the firefighting stair will be positioned within a distance of 7.5 m in accordance with BS 9991.